banner-3

 banner-3-mobile

-Manage LDL-C for your patients with ASCVD who are at very high risk of a CV event
+Manage LDL-C for your secondary prevention ASCVD patients at very high risk of a CV event

 Lower LDL-C is better for patients with ASCVD